Ascension Via Christi to start using COVID-19 testing technology that gives results in minutes

 “I’ll know which direction to go if I need to admit them to the non-COVID ICU bed or the COVID ICU bed,” said Dr. Chang.
 “It will give me some direction, quickly.”

-Chang said although he has seen a 50 percent decrease in the volume of patients coming in the ER, those who are coming in are the sickest he’s seen during the pandemic.
+Chang said although he has seen a 50% decrease in the volume of patients coming in the ER, those who are coming in are the sickest he’s seen during the pandemic.

 The new technology only requires one swab and will simultaneously test for COVID-19 and Influenza A and B.